MARCReady — Supported File Formats

 Format Extension(s) Best for

-MRK (MARC Breaker) .mrk MARCEdit workflows and readable MARC review
+MRK (MARC Breaker) .mrk MARCEdit workflows

-TSV .tsv Tab-separated legacy exports
+TSV .tsv Tab-separated exports from legacy systems

-JSON .json Structured exports from custom systems or APIs
+JSON .json Structured exports from custom systems

 Supported output formats